Skip to content

 Boston Evening Post

-• August 1, 1769 is your last day as Royal Governor of Massachusetts.
-At the age of 57 you return to England, where you were knighted by the monarchy with the title of “Baronet.”
-Sir is used to address a man who has the rank of baronet or knight; the higher nobles are referred to as Lord.
+• August 1, 1769, is your last day as Royal Governor of Massachusetts.
+At the age of 57, you return to England, where you were knighted by the monarchy with the title of “Baronet.”
+Sir addresses a man with the rank of baronet or knight; the higher nobles are referred to as Lord.

 • You spend your remaining days in England as an advisor to King George III.

-• In late 1771, three years after leaving Massachusetts, the manor The Nether Winchendon House was bequeathed to you on the death of your cousin.
+• In late 1771, three years after leaving Massachusetts, the manor The Nether Winchendon House was bequeathed to you on your cousin’s death.

 • In the colonies, dissent turns to aggression and the revolutionary war commences.